hashicorp/terraform/examples/azure-openshift-origin/README.md

 Ensure combination of openshiftMasterPublicIpDnsLabelPrefix, and nodeLbPublicIpDnsLabelPrefix parameters, combined with the deployment location give you globally unique URL for the cluster or deployment will fail at the step of allocating public IPs with fully-qualified-domain-names as above.

 ### NOTE

+This template deploys a bastion host, merely for the connection provisioner and allowing remote-exec to run commands on machines without public IPs; notice the specific dependencies on the order in which VMs are created for this to work properly.

+### NOTE